5 Baby Sleep Tips: What Helped My Child Snooze More

 I would program the sound machine to play a Getting Ready tune (usually the lullaby or rain setting) which would switch into a Going to Bed sound (wind or dryer sound).

-As Henry got older, we gradually switched to doing more of the routine in his nursery instead of our bedroom to get ready for his switch to permanently sleeping in the nursery and crib.
+As my son got older, we gradually switched to doing more of the routine in his nursery instead of our bedroom to get ready for his switch to permanently sleeping in the nursery and crib.
 We also did a shorter version of this routine for naps once we established a nap schedule around 4 months.
-Later on, we dropped the swaddle and breastfeeding got shorter, so overall the routine can last anywhere from 15–45 minutes.
+Later on, we dropped the swaddle, and breastfeeding got shorter, so overall the routine can last anywhere from 15–45 minutes.
 Time I would gladly trade for a full night's rest!

 4. Room-Darkening Shades